-But character takeover is a harmful goal.
-In terms of the literary story, where success of creating an art form requires control of story structure and meaning, letting the character create story, the thrust of the story and the meaning floats untethered into outer space.
+But character takeover is often a harmful goal.
+In terms of the literary story, where success of creating an art form requires control of story structure and meaning, letting the character create story, thrusts the story into uncontrolled zones of purposeless writing and random unconnected ideas.
 For reader satisfaction, everything that happens in a story to a character needs to have a purpose in full control of the author.

 The curtain parted just far enough for Maria to step forward into the spotlight and then closed.
 She bowed to the audience applause and cupped one hand in the other in a gesture of formality to lead to the opening note of the aria.
 She nodded to the piano player who, after a pause, started playing.
 The first notes expanded out over the audience.
 He was playing introductory chords now.
 Maria listened for the cue to pinpoint her starting note, that always difficult major seventh so peculiar and unique to this composer.
 My God.
 The pianist had skipped the refrain with her critical cue note.
 She must have the cue.
 He was new but no mistakes could be tolerated.
 He was headed for her beginning.
 How could he do that?
 Maybe he would still return, do it right.
 She glared, tried to make eye contact.
 He plodded on.
 The audience turned into a thousand hostile critics instead of an adoring group of friends she liked to imagine.
 He was seven bars from her entrance.
 Here it comes.
 God!
 She took a deep breath, searching her memory for some clue to the starting pitch.

-Humor, in it’s many forms, is different for every human.
-Authors need to be aware of the mysteries of humor.
-Irony is a form of humor where what happens is not what might be expected).
-To incorporate irony in prose, in depth exploration of human needs and expectations as well as a clear understanding of social interactions are needed.
+Humor, in its many forms, is different for every human.
+Authors need to be aware of the mysteries of irony and humor in general.
+Irony is a form of humor where what happens is not what might be expected.
+To incorporate irony in prose, in depth exploration of human needs and expectations as well as a clear understanding of social interactions of the storytime are needed.
 The study of irony is time well spent for the writer of literary fiction.

 Meaning—and theme—in literary fiction is essentially a change or reversal in the existing way of thinking about something.
 Characters change during storytelling in meaningful ways.
 It is part of successful dramatic structure that includes expert character development.
 But it is the reader’s awareness of meaning, at times not articulated or even formed as a complete concept, that represents the success of the author of literary stories.